 While becoming a general contractor might seem like the most attractive option, consider the type of work you’ll be most likely to take on.
-If you concentrate naturally on smaller family homes, it might be more cost-effective to become a residential-basic contractor.
+For example, if you concentrate naturally on smaller family homes, becoming a residential-basic contractor might be more cost-effective.

-After an applicant decides which type of licensure to pursue, they will have to consider all of the additional requirements.
-Applicants will have to provide transcripts detailing their education, letters of recommendation, and a background check.
+After an applicant decides which type of licensure to pursue, they will have to consider the additional requirements.
+First, applicants will have to provide transcripts detailing their education, letters of recommendation, and a background check.
 Once they submit this paperwork, a prospective Georgia general contractor will have to take the Georgia Contractors License Examination.
 If an applicant passes this exam, they will receive their license.

 This might seem like a lot of hurdles between an applicant and a career, but general contractors have a lot of responsibility.
-When you’re working with a general contractor, you want to be confident that they have the experience and training necessary to complete a project fully, safely, and efficiently.
+When working with a general contractor, you want to be confident that they have the experience and training necessary to complete a project thoroughly, safely, and efficiently.

 At Peak Steel Contracting, that’s exactly what we do best.